The Rt Hon. William McEwan (1827-1913)

 Summary

-The large oil painting of William McEwan by Jean-Joseph-Benjamin Constant (1845 – 1902), for which he had five sittings at the Savoy Hotel, was a gift from his daughter, Margaret Greville.
+A framed photograph of the large oil painting of William McEwan by Jean-Joseph-Benjamin Constant for which he had five sittings at the Savoy Hotel.
+This was a gift from his daughter, Margaret.
 Apparently he didn't like it so had another painted, this time by Walter Ouless (1848 - 1933).
 Both can be seen at Polesden Lacey.
-The framed photograph is of this painting.
 William was a Scottish Liberal Party politician, philanthropist and brewer.
 He married Helen Anderson in 1885, their daughter, Margaret Helen Anderson (1863 - 1942) was a witness to their wedding.
-William made Margaret his sole heir establishing her in society, making her marriage to Hon.
+William McEwan, a wealthy brewer and bussinessman made Margaret his sole heir establishing her in society, making her marriage to Hon.
 Ronald Greville (1864 - 1908) acceptable and financing her life-long role in society centred at Polesden Lacey and Charles Street, Mayfair.

 Marks and inscriptions